rlemaigre/Easy-DnD/docs/components/droplist.md

 `row` | Boolean (`null`) | Defining the direction of the DropList as horizontally-flowing.
 (Necessary for Nested DropLists) (Refer to **Nested Droplists** section below)
 `column` | Boolean (`null`) | Defining the direction of the DropList as vertically-flowing.
 (Necessary for Nested DropLists) (Refer to **Nested Droplists** section below)
+`no-animations` | Boolean (`false`) | Disable animations on the DropList (necessary if the tag is a custom Vue component) `reorderable` | Boolean or Function (`true`) | Controls in-list reordering.
+A function receives `(item, index)`.
+Returning `false` pins that item to its current position while unlocked items remain sortable across and around it.
+Set the corresponding Drag's `disabled` prop so the pinned item cannot start a drag.
-`no-animations` | Boolean (`false`) | Disable animations on the DropList (necessary if the tag is a custom Vue component) `scrolling-edge-size` | Number (`undefined`px) | When dragging a Drag component to the edge of this DropList, the pixel amount defines how close to the edge of the DropList a scroll will be triggered up/down/left/right (`0` = no scrolling on this DropList). `Undefined` default value means that this DropList will use whatever `scrolling-edge-size` is defined on the Drag component.
+`scrolling-edge-size` | Number (`undefined`px) | When dragging a Drag component to the edge of this DropList, the pixel amount defines how close to the edge of the DropList a scroll will be triggered up/down/left/right (`0` = no scrolling on this DropList). `Undefined` default value means that this DropList will use whatever `scrolling-edge-size` is defined on the Drag component.
+`scrolling-propagation` | Boolean (`undefined`) | Overrides the source Drag's scrolling propagation while this list is active.
+Set it to `false` to stop at this list's nearest scroll container.

 ## Slots
 Slot Name | Description